duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 If not, stop, as there is a problem with the SD card initialization (or possibly the PI, but this is unlikely).

 Warning: Allow the robot time to boot.
-On first boot it may take up to 20 mins.
-You will see the LED lights go off when the robot is ready to use.
+On first boot it may take up to 20 minutes until the Duckiebot is connected to the network.
+During this period the LEDs should be white.
+Consequently, the Duckiebot will automatically start to download the needed software.
+The RPi LEDs will alternatingly blink red and green while the Docker stacks are being loaded, and solid green (with the red off) when it is ready to use.

 Do not power the robot off (by holding the battery button) while this is in process.